framewiki/awesome-framework/contributing/index.md

 Once someone is assigned, they can move on to Making Changes (below).

 ### Making Changes
-1. Fork this repository
+1. Fork this repository.
-2. Make the suggested changes
+2. Make the suggested changes.
     - If the changes involve creating new markdown files, make a copy of the [template file](/contributing/template.md).
-        - Make sure you update the Category Index link at the top of the page so it links to the index of the page's parent category.
         - Add a link to the page in the appropriate place in the main README.md file.
+    - See the [Formatting](/contributing/formatting.md) page for more detail on how different types of changes should be formatted.
+    - See the [Code Ownership](/contributing/code-ownership.md) page for information about code ownershp and to determine whether you should be marked as the codeowner for your changes.
-3. Open a Pull Request into the main branch of this repo
+3. Open a Pull Request into the main branch of this repo.
     - Be sure to give your pull request a descriptive name and include a summary of what you changed in the body of the PR.
     - Ensure you use closing keyworks (i.e `Closes #10`) to link the Pull Request to the associated issue.
 4. Wait for review from maintainers and address any comments.
-5. Once a maintainer approves your changes, they will be merged into the main branch of the main repository.
+5. Once a maintainer approves your changes, they will be merged into the main branch.

 <details>